 Church Planting and Pastoring

 Following graduation from Dallas in 1986, Stephen and Marsha moved with their infant twin sons to Cary, North Carolina, to plant Colonial Baptist Church (renamed to “The Shepherd’s Church” in December 2020).
 From the very beginning, Stephen preached expository sermons, while Marsha created the nursery and children’s programs.
 In those early days, word of the new church’s commitment to Bible exposition and the doctrines of grace spread rapidly, and the fellowship was soon overflowing with attendees.
-Today the church sits on 30 acres, engaging in more than 100 ministries carried out by several thousand volunteers.
-In September of 2020, Stephen reached 34 years of pastoring this wonderful ministry and church family.
+Today the church sits on 35 acres, engaging in more than 100 ministries carried out by several thousand volunteers.

 Shepherds Theological Seminary Leadership